Bead Glossary A to J

 BEADING CONES

-Are used to give a professional finish to the ends of a multi-stranded necklace.
+Are used to give a professional finish to the ends of a multi stranded necklace.
 The metal cone covers and contains the knotted strand ends.

 BEADING NEEDLES